Certainly, those who walk near our people have heard this expression.

 From May until October the streets of the island give way to our brave cattle – the bullfights with the rope.
 The bull runs through the streets only tied by a rope, long and strong, controlled by the butlers.
 As usual, they wear a wide, comfortable white suit and a hat, already recognized by those who walk around, round and black.
 The doors of the houses are protected by wooden sticks and the umbrellas are opened to cap the bull – it is the moment of spectacle that many are waiting for.

 During the change of the bull (4 in total) walk the usual proclaimers, with their wicker baskets, selling ice cream, bags of homemade chips and chocolates.
 To call the attention of the public loudly shout “Ora meich meich”.
 Impossible to forget!

 The Sanjoaninhas, celebrations dedicated to São João, occupy the streets of Angra do Heroísmo during ten days of the month of June.
-During the day the streets give joy with the sound of our traditional “cantigas” and at night the columns are replaced by lights of different colors.
+During the day the streets give joy with the sound of our traditional “cantigas” and at night the columns are replaced by lights of different colours.
 Courts, musical concerts, bullfights (of square or rope), tasquinhas of tastings sporting events and fireworks are some experiences that we can live in these days.

-In August, it is the turn of the neighboring city to celebrate.
+In August, it is the turn of the neighbouring city to celebrate.
 The streets of the city of Praia da Vitoria are filled with young people from other islands and enthusiastic tourists to photograph every detail around them.
-Near the bay of Praia we find the gastronomic fair: a must stop!
+Near the bay of Praia, we find the gastronomic fair: a must stop!
 Restaurants from different islands come together to give our tourists the experience of being local for a day.